 The Civil War Institute (CWI) Fellows program provides a range of professional and academic experiences, allowing Gettysburg College students to develop new skills and expand their career options.

-CWI Fellows work at least six hours a week.
+CWI Fellows work at least five hours a week.
 Duties include: assisting in the Civil War Institute office, helping the CWI staff and Director Peter Carmichael with research projects, writing for the CWI blog, and event planning.
 A central part of the fellowship is the unique opportunity to research Civil War related topics and write for our blog, The Gettysburg Compiler.
-The CWI Fellows program offers students a valuable opportunity to pursue historical research with members of the CWI staff and hone research and writing skills.
+The CWI Fellows program offers students a valuable opportunity to pursue historical research with members of the CWI staff and hone their research and writing skills.

 CWI Fellows in Washington, DC.